 - Utah: Seller’s Property Condition Disclosure

-- Virginia: known mining ops; Residential Property Disclosure Statement
+- Virginia: disclose knowledge of former mining operations; Residential Property Disclosure Statement

 - West Virginia: Caveat Emptor state; real estate agents are under the obligation to be honest with buyers.